duaa-abushaala/Conversational-Simulator/README.md

 # Conversational Simulator: An Educational Mobile App

-This is the final year project for a B.Sc.
-Computer Science degree.
 The app is designed to help users improve conversational and social skills through interactive theory modules, daily challenges, quizzes, and gamified rewards.

 ## Features